-(h) Management of liquidity risk
+(i) Management of liquidity risk

-The Fund's policy and the investment manager's approach to managing liquidity is to have sufficient liquidity to meet its liabilities, including estimated redemptions of units, as and when due without incurring undue losses or risking damage to the Fund's reputation.
+The Fund's policy and the Investment Manager's approach to managing liquidity is to have sufficient liquidity to meet its liabilities, including estimated redemptions of units, as and when due without incurring undue losses or risking damage to the Fund's reputation.

-The Fund produces cash flow estimates to ensure that at all times the Fund has cash or cash equivalents sufficient to meet it projected cash needs over the next three months.
+The Fund produces cash flow estimates to ensure that at all times the Fund has cash or cash equivalents sufficient to meet its projected cash needs over the next three months.